strongloop/flow-engine/README.md

 #The Design
 ### The middleware interface
 - The interface is `function(request, response, next)`
-- The flowengine module supports the middleware interface.
+- The flow-engine module supports the middleware interface.
 It returns the middleware handler:

   ```
-  var middlewareHandler = require('flowengine')(some_config);
+  var middlewareHandler = require('flow-engine')(some_config);
   ```

 - Every task/policy that is defined inside the config should have a corresponding task module.
 And the task module shall also return middleware handler: